European Factors to Watch-Equity futures fall on renewed U.S. rate hike prospect

 LONDON, May 18 (Reuters) - European equity futures fell on Wednesday, tracking losses on Asian and U.S. stock markets that were caused by renewed expectations that the U.S. Federal Reserve could raise rates later this year.

-Futures on the Euro STOXX 50, Germany’s DAX, France’s CAC and Britain’s FTSE were all down between 0.4-0.6 percent, with investment bank Goldman Sachs cutting its view on global equities to “neutral”.
+Futures on the Euro STOXX 50, Germany’s DAX, France’s CAC and Britain’s FTSE were all down between 0.4-0.6 percent.

 On Tuesday, data showed that U.S. consumer prices recorded their biggest increase in more than three years in April, pointing to a steady inflation build-up that could give the Federal Reserve ammunition to raise interest rates later this year.